Visit Cox’s Neighborhood Tasting Bars

 “It really depends on how much you want to drink and what you want to drink.
 I think one of our lowest tastings is about $3 while we have other ones that are almost to 100 dollar mark.
 It really depends on how rare of a product you’re wanting.
 If you want a simple Woodford reserve, that’s going to cost you a lot less than a Pappy Van Winkle but, yeah, there’s a price point for everybody out there.”

-There are a total of four tasting bar locations:
+There are a total of three tasting bar locations:

 And soon… Our Prospect location will have one as well!

-At Cox’s and Evergreen Liquors in Louisville, providing customers with good quality products at an even better value is part of our commitment to each neighborhood we serve.
+At Evergreen Liquors Tasting bars, providing customers with good quality products at an even better value is part of our commitment to each neighborhood we serve.
 Visit your Louisville neighborhood tasting bars to learn more and find new favorites for your bar at home.